Managing Hazardous Waste

 For more information on the implementation of the Responsible Battery Recycling Act of 2022, visit CalRecycle’s Battery Stewardship webpage.

-If you are not authorized, you cannot smash or destroy e-wastes as this could expose you to hazardous dust and debris when doing so.
-Because of these hazards, activities such as smashing e-waste in places such as rage rooms is illegal in California.
+If you are not authorized, you cannot smash or destroy e-wastes.
+These activities could expose you to hazardous dust and debris.
+Smashing e-waste (and other similar activities) in places such as rage rooms is illegal in California.

 To learn more about what rage rooms are and and why they are hazardous, refer to our The Hazard of Electronic Waste in “Rage Rooms” webpage.

-“Handling” of e-waste can include the generation, collection, and/or recycling of e-waste; therefore, a e-waste handler is a universal waste handler who generates, collects, and/or recycles e-waste in California.
+• “E-waste handler” is a universal waste handler who generates, collects, and/or recycles e-waste in California.
+E-waste handler includes businesses hosting collection events.

-Note Under California law, generators are responsible for determining whether their e-waste is hazardous waste (Cal.
-Code Regs., tit 22, § 66262.11).
+Note Generators are responsible for determining whether their waste is hazardous waste.

 If you already handle or plan to handle e-waste, you can use our online Universal Waste Electronic Devices (UWED) Notification and Reporting System to file a(n):